supertriodo/Arena-Tracker/README.md

 ## FAQ (v3.0+)
+* Does it work with Hearthstone in fullscreen?
+ * Actually does.
+It's because Hearthstone fullscreen is just a borderless window.
+* Sometimes ArenaTracker doesn't stay on top of Hearthstone.
+ * I have seen this behaviour in windows.
+It seems to be related to a QT/Windows bug.
+Try to restart ArenaTracker.
 * I setup the app but it didn't upload my arena game/ it didn't start drafting.
  * This usually means Hearthstone is not writting in its log.
  * Did you forget to restart Hearthstone after the initial config of Arena Tracker?